-A number of invasive flora species have been recorded in the proposal area and are known from the locality.
+Several invasive flora species have been recorded in the proposal area and are known from the locality.
 A vegetation management plan would be produced as part of the proposal and would include guidance on managing transmission of plant propagules (e.g. seeds, spores and suckers) to mitigate the risk of invasive species becoming established or spreading throughout areas of adjacent vegetation.
-Introduction and spread of weeds is unlikely to substantially impact foraging habitat for this species.
+Introduction and spread of weeds are unlikely to substantially impact foraging habitat for this species.